anisbet/pipe/Readme.md

                   The lines are written to STDERR, and are immutable.
 The line preceding a match is denoted by '<=', the line after by '=>'.
 If the match occurs on the first line the preceding match is '<=BOF', beginning of file, and if the match occurs on the last line the trailing match is '=>EOF'.
+The arrows can be suppressed with '-N'.
  -r{percent}    : Output a random percentage of records, ie: -r100 output all lines in random
                   order. -r15 outputs 15% of the input in random order. -r0 produces all output in order.
  -R             : Reverse sort (-d, -4 and -s).